FIELD NOTE · February 10, 2026 · 13 min read

 5. Privacy, security, and regulatory concerns

-6. Workflow inertia
+6. Workflow inertia and integration gaps

 Organizations that see meaningful returns use AI as a reason to rethink how work is done.
 Instead of automating existing steps, they redesign workflows so AI handles routine planning, prioritization, or execution.
 Human teams are then freed to focus on decisions that actually require judgment.
+The build that sticks meets users inside their existing tools.
+That’s the difference between a slide and something like an organisation-wide GPT wired into internal systems that people actually reach for.

 How leading organizations build scalable AI capabilities